timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-12-10
+# Today is 2019-12-11

 ## Objectives for the day:

-- Debug the cannon balls, why don't they behave as expected?
+- Create homing rockets that chase the rally car and explode on contact!
+- Depending on time left
+  - Fix bugs
+  - Brainstorm next game idea
+  - Work on download page website

 # Purpose